mountain/bor/README.md

 # bor
-bor is a set of dongba characters in metafont
+bor is a set of dongba characters in metafont; 'bor' itself is 'write' in dongba.